pandonetwork/pando/README.md

 ### Who are we ?

 Pando is currently developed by the [ryhope network](https://www.ryhope.network) team.
 Its development is backed by a grant from the [Aragon Nest](https://github.com/aragon/nest) program.
-However, pando intends to become a public library and infrastructure developed by the whole web3 / ethereum community: feel free to fork, open issues and push PRs.
+However, pando intends to become a public library and infrastructure developed by the whole web3 / ethereum community: feel free to fork, open issues and send pull requests.

 ### Why pando ?